Most doctors I meet genuinely enjoy clinical medicine.

 How many doctors lost their jobs or their ability to practice during the pandemic?

 As highly skilled professionals, we often only make money when we can provide our services.
 But when you have a side-gig, not being able to practice clinically is not as bad as it could be.

-Since you're obviously interested in starting a non-clinical side-gig, would you like me to help you come up with a few ideas?
-Message me for a free 15-min strategy session.
+Since you’re obviously interested in starting a non-clinical side-gig, would you like me to help you come up with a few ideas?
+Message me your questions.